portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 ![](./images/mnu-file-import-step-3-historical-prices.png)

-### Securities import
+### 2. Securities import

 Use this type to create new securities from a CSV file.
 There are no required fields.
 The optional fields include `Ticker Symbol`, `Security Name`, `WKN`, `ISIN`, `Currency`, `Date of Quote`, `Note`, and `Quote`.
 It is evident that at least one of the first four fields should be mapped.
-Refer to the [File > New](./new.md) section for the meaning of these terms.
+Refer to the [glossary](../../concepts/PP-terminology.md) for the meaning of these terms.
 See Table 2 for an example of the CSV-file.

-*Table 1: Source data for the import of Historical Prices.*
+*Table 2: Source data for the import of Historical Prices.*
 ```
 Ticker Symbol; ISIN; Security Name ;Currency
 BAS; DE000BASF111; BASF; EUR